hleve/Urban_Asset_Library/README.md

 For any questions or inquiries, please contact us.

-Thank you for using the Urban Asset Library!
+Thank you for using the Open Source Urban Asset Library!